josuemontano/API-platform/README.md

 ---

-This project was built to provide a starting point for developing a REST applications with Pyramid and AngularJS.
+This project was built to provide a starting point to develop RESTful applications with Pyramid and AngularJS.

-The server is built on top of [Pyramid](http://trypyramid.com) (web development with style, indeed), of course.
-Pyramid itself exposes and serves the REST resources.
-It makes use of [PyJWT](https://github.com/jpadilla/pyjwt) in the auth module for JSON Web Token authentication.

-The front end is an AngularJS 1 application built with [Satellizer](https://github.com/sahat/satellizer), [AngularUI Router](https://github.com/angular-ui/ui-router) and [Restangular](https://github.com/mgonto/restangular).
+The backend is built on top of [Pyramid](http://trypyramid.com).
+The app implements JSON Web Token authentication.
+The frontend is an AngularJS 1 application.

 ## Database

 The project has a PostgreSQL connection configured by default.
 Change the `sqlalchemy.url` property in `development.ini` and `alembic.ini` to match your database settings.
 Make sure you have PostgreSQL set in your PATH, psycopg2 requires it.

-If using [PostgresApp](http://postgresapp.com/), as I do, add these lines to your bash profile
+For [PostgresApp](http://postgresapp.com/) you have to add these lines to your bash profile:

 ```bash
 export PATH=/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH
 export DYLD_LIBRARY_PATH=/Applications/Postgres.app/Contents/MacOS/lib
 ```

-It should be straightforward to make it work with the SQL database of your preference.
+It should be straightforward to configure the SQL database of your preference.

 ## Backend

-The backend is a Python app built with [Pyramid](http://trypyramid.com).
 The app is configured to use a PostgreSQL database, so make sure you have one up and running; then configure the settings for SQLAlchemy on `development.ini` and `alembic.ini`.
 The first time you have to run the migrations:

 ```bash
 cd $VENV/metropolitan